 Rosemary needs full sun, whether inside or out.
-When inside, our rosemary plant sits on a laundry room shelf in a bright, sunny window, and seems just fine with the sun coming through the glass block window.
+When inside, our plant sits on a laundry room shelf in a bright, sunny window, and seems just fine with the sun coming through the glass block window.

 How to Water Rosemary

-Outside, I water my rosemary plant about twice a week, which is pretty standard for potted outdoor plants.
+Outside, I water my plant about twice a week, which is pretty standard for potted outdoor plants.